 I found it natural to work with the wrong side out and flip the hat right side out after finishing it off.
 Even the texture on the inside is amazing though.

-Over the Ridge Crochet Hat with Brim Pattern Instructions
+Over the Ridge Crochet Hat with Band Pattern Instructions

 Chain 14 (alternately, fhdc 13)

 Row 1: hdc in the 2nd ch from hook and in each ch across.
 (13)

 Row 2: ch 1, hdc in 3rd loop only in each st across, turn